hunzi0/Vullnfo/D-Link/DIR-816/setSysAdm/README.md

 ## Vulnerability details

-Vulnerability occurs in /goform/form2WizardStep54.cgi.
-The contents obtained by the wizardstep54_pskpwd parameter are passed to V8, and then the contents matched by V8 are decoded and put into the V14 stack without size checking, resulting in a stack overflow.
+Vulnerability occurs in /goform/sysSetadm.
+The contents of the admuser and admpass parameters are executed as commands

 ![](img/2.png#center)